carteras/assignment_builder/word/assignments/Engineering Processes & Concepts/2023_Semester1_AI3_Interview.md

 <td>__/ 4</td>
 </tr>
 <tr class="odd">
-<td><strong>Compare and contrast solving a problem that can be solved
-with Python and Linux commands.</strong></td>
+<td><strong>Creation of visual prototypes to express a solution for
+lightweight specifications</strong></td>
-<td>During your interview, you communicated your understanding of how
+<td>During your interview, you expressed your knowledge and
-you could s<strong>olve similar problems in different ways</strong>, specifically through <strong>programming and command lines</strong>.
-This communication showed <strong>appropriate evidence of technical literacy</strong> in this domain.</td>
+understanding of rapid prototyping to create lightweight specifications for wicked problem.</td>
 <td>4</td>
 <td>__/4</td>
 <td>__/4</td>